Transient energy backflow enhanced ergotropy in an open qubit quantum battery assisted by an auxiliary oscillator: Results

-\emph{\textbf{Results}.-} \textit{Uncatalyzed Ergotropy Dynamics}--- We begin our analysis by examining the $\text{QB}$ performance in the absence of the HO catalyst.
-In this case, the $\text{QB}$'s dynamics are governed by an open quantum system master equation where the dissipation process is confined to qubit dephasing.
-This dissipation is captured by the superoperator $\mathcal{L}[\hat{\rho}]$, which, following the structure implied by Eq.~\eqref{Lindmast} and standard open quantum systems theory, takes the form:
+We first analyze the reference charging protocol in the absence of the HO catalyst.
+In this case, the dynamics reduce to those of a driven qubit battery subject only to pure dephasing.
+The corresponding open-system evolution is generated by the dephasing dissipator, which, following the structure implied by Eq.~\eqref{Lindblad_form} and standard Lindblad form, takes the form: